Fiscal year: State governments

-The fiscal year for the Washington, D.C., government ends on 30 September.
+The fiscal year for the Washington, DC government ends on 30 September.

 Among the inhabited territories of the United States, most align with the federal fiscal year, ending on 30 September.
-These include American Samoa, Guam, the Northern Mariana Islands and the U.S. Virgin Islands.
+These include American Samoa, Guam, the Northern Mariana Islands and the US Virgin Islands.
 Puerto Rico is the exception, with its fiscal year ending on 30 June.

 Vietnam

 In Vietnam, the fiscal year is the calendar year, 1 January to 31 December.

 Businesses and organizations

 The tax year for a business is governed by the fiscal year it chooses.
-A business may choose any consistent fiscal year that it wants; however, for seasonal businesses such as farming and retail, a good account practice is to end the fiscal year shortly after the highest revenue time of year.
+A business may choose any consistent fiscal year that it wants; however, for seasonal businesses such as farming and retail, a good accounting practice is to end the fiscal year shortly after the highest revenue time of year.
 Consequently, most large agriculture companies end their fiscal years after the harvest season, and most retailers end their fiscal years shortly after the Christmas shopping season.
+Economist Pamela P. Drake notes that there are cases where businesses choose a year-end which fits with the slower part of their business year.
+At this point in the year they are likely to hold less inventory than their average daily inventory over the whole year.